-Group financial statements Parent company financial statements Performance materiality 60% (2021: 60%) of group materiality 60% (2021: 60%) of parent company materiality determining our assessment of the group's overall conquickly and has a developing control envir ve considered our risk assessment which included trol environment.
-The group is still growing conment, as such we decided to not rely on sses and instead conduct a substantive audit.
+Group financial statements Parent company financial statements Performance materiality 60% (2021: 60%) of group materiality 60% (2021: 60%) of parent company materiality rationale for determining nment, as such we decided to not rely on

 6.3 Error reporting threshold

 We agreed with the Audit Committee that we would report to the Committee all audit differences in excess of £0.45m (2021 £0.45m), as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
 We also report to the Audit Committee on disclosure matters that we identified when assessing the overall presentation of the financial statements.